The Hunter and the Ebony Tree

 Recipient of the Storytelling World Honor Award

 Summary: A hunter, with the help of his friends, devises a clever plan to meet the challenge set out by a father to seek a worthy husband for his beautiful daughter.

-Awarded the Storytelling World Honor Award
+Awarded the Storytelling World Honor Award.

-Published in English, Italian, Korean and Gaelic
+Published in English, and translated into Italian, Korean and Gaelic.